walmartlabs/lacinia/README.md

   with a webserver at all).
 - No magic.
 Use this for full query execution lifecycle or use the portions you want.
 - Embrace `clojure.spec` internally and externally.
-For instance, user custom scalar types are expected to be defined as conformers.
+For instance, custom scalar types are expected to be defined as conformers.

 ## Getting Started